zhezhangsh/PAClindrome/README.md

 output=[path-to-output-directory]
 ```

-Second, copy the script [script/run_paclindrome](script/run_paclindrome) to a directory in your path (or you can just make a symlink to the script).

 Now, you are ready to go (assume the config file is in the current directory with the default name <b>config.txt</b>):

 ```
  $ run_paclindrome

 ```

+If you get error saying command not found, check if the location of the script has been added in your PATH as described in the pipeline installtion section above.

 Below is the usage of the script.